 “The Cloud” has become a term as misunderstood as “The Web” was in the 1990s.
-For the mid-sized to large business, it means using shared servers and software that are maintained and administered off-site.
+For mid-sized to large businesses, it means using shared servers and software that are maintained and administered off-site.
 Rather than buying a huge set of servers and mainframes with the additional cost of hiring IT employees to manage them, companies can hire outside companies to provide Software as a Service (SaaS) solutions.
-That solution provider takes care of information security, server maintenance, updating the software and training the users.
+That solution provider takes care of information security, server maintenance, updating the software, and training the users.

 Common IT problems in supply chain and procurement

-Larger organizations and companies can have many supply partners, and each one of those partners will have their own supply chains and dependencies.
+Larger organizations and companies can have many supply partners, and each one of those partners will have its own supply chains and dependencies.
 A company may have many offices and outlets that need to request or track supplies and inventory.
 This can be a heavy burden on internal IT departments just to store and process this information, much less communicate it to all the stakeholders.

-Changing suppliers, updating costs and tracking shipments manually – or by manually importing data from elsewhere – can result in time delays or costly errors.
+Changing suppliers, updating costs, and tracking shipments manually – or by manually importing data from elsewhere – can result in time delays or costly errors.
 Improving information storage and communication with an in-house supply chain management system can mean huge technology capital costs.
 Then add on IT labor to set things up and keep an eye on suppliers and requesters for changes in their own systems.

 Natural or man-made disasters and security issues for in-house systems can each be a huge risk for a company.
 A fire, storm or other problem at a company’s IT office can bring their procurement system nationwide to a screeching halt.
 Even simple upgrade and maintenance downtime can impact business processes.